Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Global Convergence in Unconstrained RTO Problems

-Besides standard smoothness and boundedness assumptions on the process and model cost functions, the key assumption in Theorem~\ref{thm:global} is the need for a fully linear model on every iteration (Assumption~\ref{ass:model}).
-This ensures that the model of the objective function has uniformly good local accuracy, similar in essence to the local behavior of first-order Taylor model.
-In their multifidelity optimization algorithm, \citet{March2012} also enforced full linearity of the surrogate models on every iteration using a sampling policy developed by \citet{Wild2008}.
-Likewise, the constrained flowsheet optimization algorithm by \citet{Eason2016,Eason2018} posits full linearity of the surrogate models on every iteration.
+Under Assumptions~\ref{ass:plant} and \ref{ass:model}, Theorem~10.13 in \citet{Conn2009} proves the convergence of the noisefree, unconstrained RTO iterates produced by Algorithm~\ref{alg:MA-GP-TR} to a first-order critical point.
+The key assumption here is the need for a fully linear model (Assumption~\ref{ass:model}), at least on iterations that do not yield a sufficient decrease in the objective value \citep{Conn2009b,Conn2009}.
+This ensures that the surrogate model of the objective function has uniformly good local accuracy, similar in essence to the local behavior of first-order Taylor model.
+Techniques for constructing fully-linear models are also well established.
+For instance, $\Lambda$-poised sets of points over a trust region can be generated for a wide variety of RBF-based surrogates \citep{Wild2008,Wild2013}, including Gaussian RBFs popularly used in GPs.

-Unfortunately, enforcing full linearity at every step of an RTO system would involve taking extra samples by perturbing the process in all directions around the current iterate, which is undesirable or even impractical.
-Though it should be noted that the global convergence property of derivative-free trust-region algorithms may still hold if the models are not fully linear on every iteration, provided that the iterates yield a sufficient decrease in the objective function \citep{Conn2009b,Conn2009}.
-Instead, the main idea in Algorithm~\ref{alg:MA-GP-TR} is to consider acquisition functions from the field of Bayesian optimization to promote exploration within the trust region (cf. Problem~\ref{eq:modified_problem_GP+TR}).
-This approach does not come with a formal convergence proof, but its efficiency and reliability can be established with numerical case studies.
+In the more practical scenario of noisy process measurements, the surrogate models become probabilistic in nature.
+The global convergence of trust-region methods in such setup can be established based on the following extra or modified assumptions \citep{Bandeira2014}:

+\begin{assumption} The additive process noise observed in measuring $G_0^{\rm p}$ is drawn from a distribution with mean zero and finite variance. \end{assumption}